therealAlbinJaison/github-slideshow/_posts/0000-01-02-therealAlbinJaison.md

 layout: slide
 title: "Welcome to Albin Jaison's slide!!"
 ---
-This is Albin Jaison's silde
+This is my awesome slide.
 Use the left arrow to go back!